-Through considering role types as much as you can, you’ll find a wider range of options that may be an excellent fit for you.
+By considering role types as much as you can, you’ll find a wider range of options that may be an excellent fit for you.
 This makes it more likely you’ll find a job you’ll love and thus excel at.

 Have a look at our career path guides for more information, or take our career path test to discover careers that match your skills.

-4. Meet People
+4. Meet people

 There are a plethora of career options out there, each one full of people who have a great understanding and knowledge of what the job entails.
 Talking to people is one of the best ways to find out more about a particular career.
 At Bright Network, our graduate members regularly meet with undergraduate members to share their stories and pearls of career wisdom.
 Asking questions such as ‘what’s your favourite thing about your job?’ and ‘what do you enjoy least?’, ‘what does this role lead to?’ and ‘what skills do you need to excel?’ can be really helpful in identifying whether you would enjoy following a similar path.

-Even in this digital age, careers events remain one of the most helpful ways to explore your options – which is why so many people who attend Bright Network events find out exactly what it is they want to do!
+Even in this digital age, career events remain one of the most helpful ways to explore your options – which is why so many people who attend Bright Network events find out exactly what it is they want to do!
 Remember, if you’re interested in a particular sector but lack the contacts, get in touch with the Bright Network team – we’re here to connect you to others and help you get the advice and insights you need.

-5. Don't be Afraid to Experiment
+5. Don't be afraid to experiment

 It can take a long time to find the right career or role for you – even Steve Jobs spent 10 years “in the wilderness”.